multiverse-os/oht/README.md

 Easy public chat sharing is important, possibly through the use of expirable human readable mnemoics to join chat.

-*Database* - Encrypted database using BoltDB or optional in memory database.
+*Database* - Apart from the DHT, there is local storage using encrypted BoltDB databases.

 *Filetransfer* - A system to do basic file transfer between peers.
 Files should be broken into blocks and transfered in a manner similar to Bittorrent.
 Possibly use existing Bittorrent code or leverage existing networks.